-The Ballad of Beta Ray Bill contains examples of:
+The Ballad of Beta Ray Bill provides examples of:

 - Aliens Speaking English: Skuttlebutt automatically decodified Thor's language and loaded it into Beta Ray Bill.